Iran University of Medical Sciences • Journals

 Use inclusive, respectful language and follow recognised guidance on reporting sex, gender and other demographic characteristics where applicable.

 IUMS journals support post-publication author name changes.
-Authors who need to update their published name or related metadata should contact the editorial office or publisher; where feasible, records can be updated without requiring a public correction notice.
+Authors who need to update their published name or related metadata should contact the editorial office or publisher.

-• Word count, figure/table numbers and reference count meet the journal’s limits.
+- Word count, figure/table numbers and reference count meet the journal limits.

-• Relevant reporting guidelines (CONSORT, STROBE, PRISMA, etc.) have been followed and checklists uploaded.
+- Relevant reporting guidelines have been followed and checklists uploaded.

 Where to get help with submissions and policies.

-For journal-specific questions about scope, article types, formatting or special issues, authors should contact the editorial office of the target journal (email addresses are listed on each journal’s site).
+For journal-specific questions about scope, article types, formatting or special issues, authors should contact the editorial office of the target journal.

 For broader questions about policies across the IUMS journals portfolio, please contact journals@iums.ac.ir.

 Guidance v1.1 – last updated April 2025.
-This page will be revised periodically as journal policies and external requirements evolve.
+This page should be revised periodically as journal policies and external requirements evolve.